jan-niklasml/lhm_actions/docs/actions.md

 ### action-npm-build

-Action to build a Npm project.
+Action to build an npm project.

 Executes the following steps: